varunkumardev/amitmerchant1990.github.io/_posts/2019-10-30-union-types-php.md

 categories: [PHP]
 ---

 In this article, I'm going to discuss about the union types which are going to come in future versions of PHP through [this RFC](https://github.com/php/php-rfcs/pull/1).
-To understand why and how are union types important in PHP let's first understand what are union types.
+To understand why and how are union types important in PHP, let's first understand what are union types.

 ## What are union types?